dwhitena/amld-reproducible-ml-workshop/full_ml_workflows/README.md

 $ pachctl create-pipeline -f train.json
 ```

-Immediately you will notice that Pachyderm has kicked off a job to perform the model training:
+Once the pipeline worker spins up, you will notice that Pachyderm has automatically kicked off a job to perform the model training:

 ```
 $ pachctl list-job
-ID                                   OUTPUT COMMIT STARTED       DURATION RESTART PROGRESS STATE
-82682496-5b41-45a0-96f7-175812274dd8 model/-       2 seconds ago -        0       0 / 1    running
+ID                                   OUTPUT COMMIT STARTED        DURATION RESTART PROGRESS  DL UL STATE df48056d-bbc2-4fc4-995e-3fae9dc1a659 model/-       11 seconds ago -        0       0 + 0 / 1 0B 0B running
 ```

 This job should run for about 3-8 minutes.
 In the mean time, we will address any questions that might have come up, help any users with issues they are experiences, and talk a bit more about ML workflows in Pachyderm.